-I would like to make sure I note- that writing this post has been one of the hardest posts for me to write and sharing this photo- well getting the courage to even take the photo was huge for me.
+I would like to make sure I note- that writing this has been one of the hardest posts for me to write.
+It’s also been hard to share this photo- well getting the courage to even take the photo was huge for me.
 It took me a long time to write it, and even longer to post it.
 This is part of me trying to be more honest about not just T1D, but my mental health.
 These are my experiences and symptoms of my OCD so please know that everyone is very different.
+If you need help, please reach out to a professional!

 What does OCD look like?